STMicroelectronics/device-stm-kernel/README.md

 **prebuilt**
 * `./prebuilt/kernel-stm32mp157c`: prebuilt image of the Linux kernel
-* `./prebuilt/vmlinux-stm32mp157c`: prebuilt image of the Linux kernel (used for debug)
 * `./prebuilt/dts/*`: prebuilt images of the device tree (.dtb)
 * `./prebuilt/modules/*`: prebuilt images of the driver modules (.ko)